antonycourtney/oneref/doc/NOTES.md

 1. Something called (asynchronously) in an event callback that will make an immediate state change.
 2. Something called asynchronously in an event callback that kicks off another action that, when complete, will deliver a state mutation...

-or

 3. Kick off an async action.
 When that completes, update state and kick off another async action....

-For #3 or current approach is to store what's needed in the app state and spawn the follow-on action in the onChange effect.
+For #3 our current approach is to store what's needed in the app state and spawn the follow-on action in the onChange effect.

 A particularly challenging example here is `requestSithInfo`: